PAVAS: Physics-Aware Video-to-Audio Synthesis: Introduction

 We refer to this discrepancy as a lack of \emph{physical grounding}—implicit modeling between visual dynamics and acoustic behavior.
 We define physics-aware audio generation as the synthesis of sounds that not only align with visual events but also produce sounds whose acoustic properties vary consistently with measurable physical values, such as object mass and velocities in a video.
-Our work aims to bridge this discrepancy by explicitly incorporating object-level physical cues into a V2A generation process, allowing the model to synthesize sounds that are both \emph{perceptually coherent and physically consistent}.
+Our work bridges this gap by explicitly incorporating object-level physical cues into a V2A generation, allowing the model to synthesize sounds that are \emph{perceptually coherent} and \emph{physically consistent}.

 To this end, we propose Physics-Aware Video-to-Audio Synthesis (PAVAS), which integrates explicit physical reasoning into a latent diffusion-based generation process (see Fig.~\ref{fig:teaser}-[Bottom]).
 PAVAS includes two key modules: (i) a Physics Parameter Estimator (PPE) that extracts object-level physical quantities from videos, and (ii) a Physics-Driven Audio Adapter (Phy-Adapter), a modulation module that injects the estimated physical parameters into the diffusion model to guide sound synthesis.
 The PPE consists of a Mass Estimator, which leverages a Vision-Language Model (VLM)~\cite{bai2025qwen2} to infer object mass from visual and semantic context, and a Velocity Estimator, which combines a text-grounded segmentation model~\cite{ren2024grounded} and a dynamic 3D reconstruction model~\cite{wang2025continuous} to recover object-level motion and estimate velocity.
-Surprisingly, we find that our estimators achieve physics value estimation performance comparable to, or even surpassing, that of specialized expert models~\cite{zhai2024physical,chen2024spatialvlm}, in both the mass and velocity estimations.
+Surprisingly, we find that our estimators achieve physics value estimation performance comparable to, or even surpassing, that of specialized expert models~\cite{nerf2physics,chen2024spatialvlm}, in both the mass and velocity estimations.
 Through these components, PAVAS allows the generation process to reflect the object dynamics of real-world interactions, capturing how object motion and mass influence the resulting sound.

 Furthermore, we identify the need for an evaluation protocol that explicitly measures physical realism in video-to-audio generation.
 Existing benchmarks such as VGGSound~\cite{chen2020vggsound} mainly assess perceptual or semantic alignment, and fail to capture whether generated sounds are consistent with the underlying physical dynamics.
 To address this, we curate a VGG-Impact benchmark, focusing on object--object interaction events (\eg, collisions, impacts, or bouncing), where physical cues play a critical role.
 We also present the Audio-Physics Correlation Coefficient (APCC), which quantifies the correlation between estimated physical values (\ie, kinetic energy) and generated audio's attributes (\ie, spectral energy), providing an interpretable measure of physical grounding beyond existing perceptual metrics.